 - Your child's legs swell.

-- Your child cannot think clearly, or he feels confused.
+- Your child cannot think clearly, or feels confused.

-- Your child feels weak or numb on one side of his body.
+- Your child feels weak or numb on one side of his or her body.

 - Your child has a fever.

-- Your child has back pain and weakness in his legs.
+- Your child has back pain and weakness in his or her legs.